odiseoteam/SyliusReportPlugin/README.md

 1. Run `composer require odiseoteam/sylius-report-plugin`

-2. Enable the plugin in bundles.php
+2. Enable the plugin in bundles.php but add it before SyliusResourceBundle like follows:

 ```php
 <?php